Growing cyber crime threats pose a constant danger to retailers’ security.

 - Ensure you have the right processes and technology in place which are designed to not only prevent cyber attacks but also to deal with the effects during and after any attack

-- Make cyber security a priority for everyone in the business — this means the board should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programs to keep staff involved in protecting the business
+- Make cyber security a priority for everyone in the business — this means the board or senior managers should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programmes to keep staff involved in protecting the business

 - Don’t just wait until you become aware that a cyber attack is happening.
 You should be proactively looking to detect breaches or any weaknesses in your systems, and practising how you will respond to breaches

 - Your insurer should not only cover the financial losses but should provide expertise in dealing with all aspects of cyber crime.